maxgio92/notes/content/notes/stack-registers.md

 ## The program counter, the stack pointer, and the base pointer

-The program counter (PC) /instruction pointer (IP) is a register that points to code, that is, the instruction that will be executed next.
+The program counter (PC)/instruction pointer (IP) is a register that points to code, that is, the instruction that will be executed next.
 It always points to somewhere in the code.
 The stack pointer (and base pointer) points to the data: the stack contains data.
-Considering that the stack grows whenever you add anything new to your stack, including new variables, the stack pointer is the lowest position in the stack (the stack grows from highest address to the lowest address): so if you declare a new variable of 4 bytes, the stack pointer will be increased by 4 bytes too.
+Considering that the stack grows whenever you add anything new to your stack, including new variables, the stack pointer is the lowest position in the stack (the stack grows from the highest address to the lowest address): so if you declare a new variable of 4 bytes, the stack pointer will be increased by 4 bytes too.
 Specifically, a stack pointer points to the first free and unused address on the stack.
 You reserve more space on stack by adjusting the stack pointer.

-CALL instruction pushes the current value of PC (next instruction address) and the function arguments into stack, and gives control to the target address (PC is set to target address of CALL instruction).
+CALL instruction pushes the current value of PC (next instruction address) and the function arguments into stack, and gives control to the target address (PC is set to the target address of CALL instruction).
 So, the just pushed return address is a snapshot of the program counter, available in the stack.
 As a result, control is passed to the called address (subroutine) and the return address (the address of the instruction next to CALL) is available.[
 RET instruction POPs value from stack (the return address) and puts it in PC.
 So, the next instruction is from return.
-So, the CALL - RET pair is very useful in code reusability of code.
+So, the CALL - RET pair is very useful in the reusability of code.

 Because all of the above points need to be memorized on the stack, the stack size will naturally increase (and thus the stack and base pointers too).

 When a function finishes normally and returns, if the compiler can tell it won’t need to call it again right away, then it is ‘popped’ off the stack and the stack pointer returns to the last position (towards the top) it was before.
 In the case of a function calling a function, the program counter returns to the next line in the previous stack frame and starts executing from there.
-The return address was stored in a register or in ram automatically when the stack frame is created for the function, and in C is not alterable from source code.
+The return address was stored in a register or in RAM automatically when the stack frame was created for the function, and in C is not alterable from the source code.

 In a nutshell, the PC is used to memorize the current instruction address:
 - After a semicolon, it should increase by 8 bytes (assuming a 64bit instruction set) to point to the next instruction